 There is no better way to put the headline for this third point.
 Upon resumption, some courses have an automatic “unpassable” label attached to them.
 Only a select few will pass it, notwithstanding the effort put in by students.
 These courses are often compulsory, and as a student, no matter the effort, you will only do as much as the lecturers permit.

 For example, on his first day in class, a lecturer can say, “A is for God.”
 Or “if 70 students have an A, the exam is too easy (in a course of about 400 students).”
-He could also say, “in my time, we didn’t pass it, and you are not smart enough to pass it,” and so on.
+He could also say, “In my time, we didn’t pass it, and you are not smart enough to pass it,” and so on.
 These scare tactics already demoralize the students and create a fear that will ultimately contribute to their failure.

 Nigeria Universities should stop this tactic and find more proficient teaching methods.

 If you attended a Nigerian University, particularly a public university, and did not have a missing script, you are very fortunate.
 This issue has made many students have extra years in school for incidences they can’t control.
-Students fill attendance sheets to certify they wrote the exams, but once the script is missing, the lecturers allege that the student missed the exam.
+Students fill out attendance sheets to certify they wrote the exams, but once the script is missing, the lecturers alleged that the student missed the exam.

 Most times, some lecturers won’t even bother to search for the script and just grade the students with a fail mark.
-Some lecturers, to assuage their guilty conscience score the student an E to avoid the student rewriting the course, with no care to the damage on the CGPA of the student.
+Some lecturers, to assuage their guilty conscience score the student an E to avoid the student rewriting the course, with no care to the damage to the CGPA of the student.